sustainablecomputing/caspian-data-generator/README.md

 ```
 ./create-clusters.sh m n q
 ```
 This script creates one hub cluster and m spoke clusters.
 Here, n is the number of worker nodes per cluster and q is the number of GPUs per node.
-For example by calling **./create-clusters.sh 1 1 8**, the script will create one hub cluster and one spoke cluster.
+For example by calling *./create-clusters.sh 1 1 8*, the script will create one hub cluster and one spoke cluster.
 There are two nodes on the spoke; one server node, one worker node; each with 8 GPUs.

-- (3) Run MCAD Dispatcher in hub cluster and MCAD Runner in each spoke clusters (m is the number of spoke clusters),
+(3) Run MCAD Dispatcher in hub cluster and MCAD Runner in each spoke clusters (m is the number of spoke clusters),

 ```
 ./run-mcad.sh m
 ```
+For more details on how to setup the charachteristics of clsuters (such as their geo-location and power consumption profile) please look at the comments in *./run-mcad* script.